 Dal can be enjoyed with white rice or roti/chapati.

-You can enjoy masoor dal as a side with many meat-based dishes like Karahi Chicken, Tandoori Chicken, and Lamb Chops.
+Masoor dal is a side dish for many meat-based dishes, such as Karahi Chicken, Tandoori Chicken, and Lamb Chops.

-For the ultimate Pakistani comfort meal, enjoy this tadka dal with white rice and Kachumbar or pickles.
+Enjoy this tadka dal with white rice and Kachumbar or pickles for the ultimate Pakistani comfort meal.
 Sometimes I’ll even eat it as a soup with some gluten-free crackers.

 Here are some more vegetarian sides to try